This article explains how HMAC authentication works on the incoming webhook step, when to use it, and what to expect once it is enabled.

 | What | Who provides it | Where it goes |

-| HMAC secret key (whsec_...) | Generated in the incoming webhook step settings | Your application's server-side environment variables or secrets manager |
+| HMAC secret key | Generated when creating an incoming webhook connection on the Integrations page | Your application's server-side environment variables or secrets manager |

-| Incoming webhook URL | Provided in the incoming webhook step settings | Your application's backend code |
+| Incoming webhook URL | Provided in the incoming webhook step configuration | Your application's backend code |

 | Signing implementation | Your development team builds this | Your application's server (never in browser or client-side code) |

 HMAC requires your development team to implement the signing logic in your application.
 This is not a no-code setup.
-For implementation guidance and code examples in multiple languages, see Intellistack Developer Portal.

 Troubleshooting